hardin47/website/Math154/Notes/06-bootstrap.md

 ### BCa CI: `type="bca"`

-**Another cool bootstrap CI method that we won't have time to cover.
-You are not responsible for the remainder of the bootstrap material in these notes.**
+\textcolor{red}{**Another cool bootstrap CI method that we won't have time to cover.
+You are not responsible for the remainder of the bootstrap material in these notes.**}

 In the percentile method, we've assumed that there exists a transformation of $\theta$, $\phi(\theta)$, such that